jbjohnson2/EntJavaTeamProject/readme.md

 of a certain type or in a specific region.
 As an organizer(or festival goer) you can add a festival so that others can find it and attend.

+TODO : update for use as a developer

 ### Specs
 | Category         | Type      | Version     |